siljabl/CompSci-Projects/README.md

 # CompSci-Projects

 In this repository you will find written reports, as well as code and necessary environments for all three CompSci-projects in the respective folders.
+Specific to project 2, all the trainings and codes are performed in Google Colab.

 To be able to run the code provided we recommend installing conda to handle environments: https://docs.conda.io/en/latest/miniconda.html